GGU image

 About The Great Grid Upgrade

-The Great Grid Upgrade is the largest overhaul of the grid in generations and will future proof the Grid for years to come, facilitating the transition to a clean and affordable energy future.
-It will enable us to carry more clean, secure energy from where it is generated to where it is needed, boosting energy security and helping the nation become more self-sufficient.
+The Great Grid Upgrade is the largest overhaul of the grid in generations, enabling the transition to a more secure, reliable energy future.
+It will enable us to carry more renewable energy from where it is generated to where it is needed, helping to lower bills and improve the country's energy security.

-The Grimsby to Walpole proposals form part of The Great Grid Upgrade, aiming to enhance the grid's capacity to handle increased renewable energy, ensuring a reliable and sustainable power supply.
+The Grimsby to Walpole proposals form part of The Great Grid Upgrade, helping to enhance the grid's capacity to handle increased renewable energy, ensuring a reliable and sustainable power supply.

 Find out more about The Great Grid Upgrade.